Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • Contraceptives.

-• Therapeutic (drugs whose action is aimed at curing a disease caused by a lack of a hormone).
+• Medicinal (drugs whose action is aimed at curing a disease caused by a deficiency of the hormone).

-• Regulatory (for example, to normalize the menstrual cycle).
+• Regulating (for example, to normalize the menstrual cycle).

 • Maintenance (insulin for diabetics).

-All drugs affect the body and women in different ways.
+All drugs affect the body and women differently.
 It all depends on the general condition of the body, the presence of serious diseases and the state of the immune system.

 This group is used for hormone therapy and is available in the form of tablets and ointments.
-Tablets treat serious diseases caused by abnormalities in the hormonal sphere, and ointments have a local effect.
+Tablets treat serious diseases caused by hormonal imbalances, and ointments have a local effect.

-In girls who lack the production of hormones, the skin suffers from cracks and wounds in the winter, as the synthesis of new cells is disrupted.
-To deal with such an annoyance.
+In girls experiencing a lack of hormone production, the skin suffers from cracks and wounds in the winter, as the synthesis of new cells is disrupted.
+To deal with such trouble.
 The doctor prescribes creams, ointments and lotions containing hormones.
-Usually corticosteroids are included in the ointment, which are absorbed into the blood after a few hours.
+Typically, ointments contain corticosteroids, which are absorbed into the blood within a few hours.

 Such drugs can seriously affect the body.
 Therefore, it is important to maintain the dosage and, when prescribing, immediately determine the duration of the course, since one wrong step can lead to complications of existing problems.